xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges23.md

 Known issues
 ------------

-In ArangoDB 2.3.0, AQL queries containing filter conditions with an IN expression will not yet use an index:
+In AvocadoDB 2.3.0, AQL queries containing filter conditions with an IN expression will not yet use an index:

     FOR doc IN collection FILTER doc.indexedAttribute IN [ ... ] RETURN doc